This guide contains everything you need to know about website usability in 2023.

-Website accessibility means how equal it is for users to consume your web contents.
-This ‘users’ include people with disabilities.
+Website accessibility means how equal it is for users to consume your web content.
+These ‘users’ include people with disabilities.
 It helps to deliver messages in any environment.

 How you can improve:

-- Use proper font size for seniors and who have low visions.
+- Use proper font size for seniors and those who have low vision.

 - Give options for users to change your font size.

-- Add alt text on visual contents when they don’t get loaded.
+- Add alt text on visual content when it doesn’t get loaded.

 - Avoid opening new windows if possible.